How to grow potatoes – a simple guide for homegrown spuds

 (Image credit: Potato Maris Bard / Suttons)

-Ideally, plant at least three different types of seed potato, so you have potatoes throughout the summer season and even into autumn and winter.
+Ideally, you'll want to plant at least three different types of seed potato, so you have potatoes throughout the summer season and even into autumn and winter.

 Rob Smith, product development manager at vegetable seed suppliers, Suttons, advises on varieties of the different potato types to try: